ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 To associate a research project with a [Dataset](http://schema.org/Dataset), the _RO-Crate JSON-LD_ SHOULD contain an entity for the project using type "Organization", referenced by a [funder](http://schema.org/funder) property.
 The project organization SHOULD in turn reference any external [funder](http://schema.org/funder), either by using its URL as an `@id` or via a _Context Entity_ describing the funder.

-NOTE: To make it very clear where funding is coming from, theRoot Data Entity SHOULD also reference funders directly, as well as via a chain of references.
+NOTE: To make it very clear where funding is coming from, the _Root Data Entity_ SHOULD also reference funders directly, as well as via a chain of references.

 ```json